Foroozani/Python/100_days_of_code_challenge_Python/Day-1-16-Strings/readme.md

 3) Write a Python Program that prints the reversed version of a string.
 The program must preserve uppercase and lowercase letters.

 4) Write a Python program that prints the first and last three characters of the string s as a single string.
 If the string has less than six characters, print an empty string (blank output).

+5) Write a Python program that prints the string s without the characters located at even indices.
+If the string is empty or only has one character, print it intact.